-They can be used when an employee leaves a job, so what they know can't be used against their old employer.
+They are typically used when an employee leaves a job, so what they know can't be used against their old employer, to gain an advantage.

 Why are we talking about it now?

-It's reported Sir Phillip Green's company, Arcadia (which owns shops including Top Shop, Top Man and Miss Selfridge), used NDA clauses with some staff.
+And in late 2018, it was reported that Sir Phillip Green's company, Arcadia (which owns shops including Top Shop, Top Man and Miss Selfridge), used NDA clauses with some staff.

-The Telegraph newspaper says they came as part of settlement deals - giving payments to individuals - who had made allegations about his conduct.
+The Telegraph newspaper said they came as part of settlement deals - giving payments to individuals - who had made allegations about his conduct.